How to read console output in Jenkins during Build

-When you run a job in Jenkins, it generates a console output at run time which can be seen during a build.
-There are some cases when you run a build on Jenkins and you need to read the console output in Jenkins in a log file during the build.
-This may be due to any reason such as you want to extract a file from a virtual machine or dockerized container after the build completion.
+When you run a job in Jenkins, it generates a console output at run time.
+You can see it during a build.
+There are some cases when you run a build on Jenkins and you need to read the console output.
+You can read this console output and store it in a log file during the build.
+Later you can also extract this file from a virtual machine or dockerized container after the build completion.

 For sake of convenience, we have used groovy for our Jenkins pipeline script.

-This method is written assuming that you are aware of the concept of a stage in the Jenkins pipeline.
+I am assuming you are aware of the concept of a stage in the Jenkins pipeline.
 If not, please refer to How to create a Jenkins pipeline.

-In order to read the console output created during a Jenkins job build, we can create a stage to keep the script separate from the actual Jenkins job.
+In order to read the console output, we can create a stage to keep the script separate from the actual Jenkins job.

 The below script uses two functions writeFile and readFilewhich are provided in Jenkins by default.